MMDF/studifier/README.md

   Just download as a zip, extract and run the main.py from cmd on Windows and terminal on macOS/Linux with 2 parameters shown in the 2nd section ^^^.
 You might want to edit the data in the file, though it's pretty basic and non-useful.

 # Contact the developer <3
   My email is ben@mehmetefeakca.me, just send an email my way ^-^.
-You can also just message me on twitter @trMMDF or send a message over Github.
+You can also just message me on twitter @trMMDF.
 There is no way you can't contact me.